VikVelev/PTS4D/README.md

 # PTS4D
 Continuation of PTS3D, but written in Rust

-Goal of this project is to learn Rust + build a medium-performance path tracer with global illumination and some interoperability across C/C++ so it can be integrated with my other project `Wasp8`.
+Goal of this project is to learn Rust + build a medium-performance path tracer and some interoperability across C/C++ so it can be integrated with my other project `Wasp8`.

 ## Example render :)